Nurse Salary Benchmarking: 5 Tips

 4. Consider Benefits Trends

 Over 72% of individuals looking for a new job prioritize a job with a strong benefits package over a higher salary.
-When determining your organization’s nursing wage, bear in mind the costs of benefits like health insurance, 401(k) plans, paid time off, and professional development opportunities.
+When determining your organization’s nursing wage, bear in mind the current costs of benefits like health insurance, 401(k) plans, paid time off, and professional development opportunities.
 Offering these incentives can help your position stand out among the rest, even if your salary offering isn’t as high as other local facilities.

 5. Periodically Reassess Market Value